2hf/nothing-but-junks/README.md

-# nothing-but-junks
+# Nothing but the things past.

-Some useless and stupid codes from old work station which I don't want to just delete them.
+Some useless and stupid codes from old work station which I don't want to delete.
+Keep it then.